Fohdeesha/quanta-brocade/documentation/revert.md

 ## Erasing and replacing the bootloader

-You now have the u-boot bootloader stored in RAM, so we need to copy it from that RAM address to the bootloader address.
+You now have u-boot stored in RAM - The last step is to copy it from that RAM address to the bootloader address.
 From here on, be incredibly careful, and follow the commands exactly.

-Copy u-boot from RAM to the boot sector:
+Copy u-boot from RAM to the boot sector.
+This single command handles erasing and writing flash properly:
 ```
 copy memory boot 08000000 524288
 ```